yldio/yld.io/README.md

 #### Meetup

+Local development requires:

+`MEETUP_KEY` - Key for the lambda to get content from Contentful.
+Available from Contentful API Keys Settings.

+`CMS_CRUD` - A personal access token generated from your Contentful account settings to allow writing to the yld Contentful space.
+Anyone with a Contentful account can generate one of these.
+The token used in production is registered to the `apis@yld.io` Contentful account.

 `src/functions/meetup.js`

-Gets events from meetup.com and writes to contentful which then triggers a deployment via the contentful -> netlify webhook.
+Gets events from meetup.com and writes to Contentful which then triggers a deployment via the Contentful -> Netlify webhook.

 ## Content Model notes